cortex-js/cortexjs.io/docs/compute-engine/50-math-json.md

 ### Numbers as Number Literals

-When a **number** has no extra metadata and is compatible with the JSON representation of numbers, a JSON number literal may be used.
+When a **number** is compatible with the JSON representation of numbers and has no metadata a JSON number literal may be used.

 Specifically: